Otorhinolaryngology-Head & Neck Surgery

 University of Pennsylvania, Fellowship: Head & Neck Oncology, Microvascular Reconstruction, and Robotic Surgery, 2016

-Dr. Kyle Hatten is the Director of Robotic Surgery in the Department of Otorhinolaryngology - Head & Neck Surgery.
-He is a board certified by the American Board of Otolaryngology – Head and Neck Surgery.
+Dr. Kyle Hatten is the Director of Robotic Surgery in the Department of Otorhinolaryngology - Head & Neck Surgery and Director of the Multi-Disciplinary Head & Neck Cancer Program at the University of Maryland Greenebaum Comprehensive Cancer Center.
 A graduate of the University of Maryland School of Medicine, Dr. Hatten went onto complete his residency in Otolaryngology – Head and Neck Surgery at the University of Pennsylvania.
-Dr. Hatten continued his surgical training at the University of Pennsylvania by completing a fellowship in head and neck oncology, microvascular reconstruction, and robotic surgery.
+He continued his surgical training at the University of Pennsylvania by completing a fellowship in head and neck oncology, microvascular reconstruction, and robotic surgery.

-Dr. Hatten’s practice focuses on the care of patients with malignant and benign tumors of the head and neck including cancers of the oral cavity, pharynx, and larynx; tumors of the paranasal sinuses; tumors of the salivary glands; and cutaneous malignancies including melanoma of the head and neck.
+Dr. Hatten’s is board certified in Otorhinolaryngology is a fellow of the American Head & Neck Society.
+His areas of expertise include the surgical management of malignant and benign tumors of the head and neck including cancers of the oral cavity, pharynx, and larynx; tumors of the paranasal sinuses; tumors of the salivary glands; and cutaneous malignancies including melanoma of the head and neck.
 Dr. Hatten is trained to perform open and endoscopic approaches for treatment of tumors of the skull base as well as complex reconstruction of head and neck defects using microvascular free flap techniques.

 TORS, Robotic, Head & Neck Surgery, Microvascular Reconstruction, Carcinoma of Unknown Primary